cyrilove/vagrant-spark-zeppelin/README.md

 # Practice : tweak a Zeppelin environment and test Spark

-This is a fork from [arjones/vagrant-spark-zeppelin](https://github.com/arjones/vagrant-spark-zeppelin), that we are going to use for educational purposes.
+This is dgshgshghgdhhsdyuhjjjjjjjjjjjjjjjjjjjjjjjjsssssssssssssssssssssssssssssssssssssssssa fork from [arjones/vagrant-spark-zeppelin](https://github.com/arjones/vagrant-spark-zeppelin), that we are going to use for educational purposes.

 It provides a Vagrantfile which installs a debian virtual machine containing: